JuanPabloDiaz/freeForGeeks/README.md

 ## Tech News

-- [Hacker Tab](https://hackertab.dev) is a **new tab extension** that shows you the latest news from Hacker News, Designer News, Product Hunt, GitHub, and Reddit.
+- [Hacker Tab](https://hackertab.dev) is a **new tab extension** that shows you the latest news from Hacker News, Designer News, Product Hunt, GitHub, and Reddit. ⭐ [586 stars](https://github.com/medyo/hackertab.dev)
 - [Reddit Programming](https://www.reddit.com/r/programming) is a subreddit for discussion and news about computer programming.
 - [TLDR Newsletter](https://tldr.tech) is a daily newsletter with links and TLDRs of the most interesting stories in tech.
 - [GitHub trending](https://github.com/trending) is a daily snapshot of the most popular projects on GitHub by the number of stars.
+- [Daily.dev](https://daily.dev) is a browser extension that shows you the latest tech news, tutorials, and tools in your new tab. ⭐ [17.5k stars](https://github.com/dailydotdev/daily)

 ## Static Site Generator